ksdfg/ksdfg.github.io/README.md

 # Profile Page

-A small webpage to act as a catalog of all my deployed projects
+A small webpage to act as a catalog of all my favourite projects

 Visit at https://ksdfg.me